rkolbi/Simple_Sender/README.md

 - With the surfacing bit installed, touch off on the spoilboard surface (touch plate, paper method, or preferred probing method).
 - Set that point as `Z = 0.000`.
 - Meaning:
-- `Z0 = current top of spoilboard`.
-- Any negative Z cuts into the spoilboard.
-- Example: `Surfacing Depth = 0.50 mm` means the tool cuts at `Z = -0.50 mm`.
+- Here, `Z0` is the current spoilboard surface.
+Any negative `Z` value cuts below that surface.
+For example, a Surfacing Depth of `0.50 mm` cuts at `Z = -0.50 mm`.

 ##### 6) Confirm units (quick check)
 - This Spoilboard Generator currently outputs `G21`, so units are millimeters.